 PSYC 3174.
 Organizational Psychology.
 (3) Prerequisite: PSYC 2171.
 Application of psychological principles to group and organizational levels of analysis, with emphasis on work teams and business organizations.
 Topics include group dynamics, teams and empowerment, organizational culture and diversity, and organization development and change.

-BSET Fire Safety distance education program courses are delivered 100% online using Moodle and/or Centra.
+BSET Fire Safety distance education program courses are delivered 100% online using Moodle and/or Saba Meeting.
 Each course instructor determines his/her course delivery method(s).
 Make sure you know how your courses are delivered by viewing the University Course Schedule.
 Distance education courses have section numbers with an 8 as the middle digit (examples: 080, L80, 081).

-The Fire Safety Engineering Technology program policy is as follows for distance education online courses: Some course material is delivered online by recording a live on-campus class session using Centra.
+The Fire Safety Engineering Technology program policy is as follows for distance education online courses: Some course material is delivered online by recording a live on-campus class session using Saba Meeting.
 If you are available at that specific on-campus class meeting time, you are expected to attend virtually, otherwise it is recorded and you need to view the recording before the next week.
 Distance education students are not penalized for missing live class sessions, absence is marked only if they do not attend and do not view the recording.
 Please contact your instructor if you have further questions regarding this class policy.

 New DE program students will receive an email with instructions for enrolling in an online orientation.
 The DE Student Guide is also available to aid in your preparation and throughout your program.
 Topics in the Guide include: